USD ($)

 Share

 Cables in computer networks remain a vital component of modern network infrastructure, even with the rise of wireless technology.
-Wired connections continue to offer reliability and speed, which is evident in the use of optical fiber in home Wi-Fi routers.
+Wired connections continue to offer reliability and speed, which is evident in the use of Ethernet cables in home and office setups.

 For a deeper understanding of networking hardware, including cables, routers, and switches, consider exploring our online networking courses.